Earlier this year, I gave a client a call about his case - I was really just checking in to see how he was doing.

-But today, I want to talk to you about one of these 5 Paths: Secondary Service Connection.
+Today I just want to talk to you about one of those paths: Secondary Service Connection.

 There is not always a nice straight line between an in-service injury and a medical condition.
 Sometimes a service-connected injury can cause another injury or condition.